November 28, 2023

 Feeding loose salt is a simple yet effective solution to salt deficiency.
 You can ensure your horse receives—and actually eats—adequate daily salt and minerals by following these two steps recommended by equine nutritionists:

-1. Top-Dressing Loose Salt: Add 2 to 4 tablespoons of loose mineral salt to horses’ feed rations.
+Top-Dressing Loose Salt: Add 2 to 4 tablespoons of loose mineral salt to horses’ feed rations.
 Adjust the serving up or down based on activity levels and sweat production.
 Equine loose minerals can also be fed free choice to horses that self-regulate.

-2. Offering a Free-Choice Rock: Also provide a natural, mined salt rock like Himalayan or Redmond Rock on a Rope—which most horses love—to meet any extra salt needs.
+Offering a Free-Choice Rock: Also provide a natural, mined salt rock like Himalayan or Redmond Rock on a Rope—which most horses love—to meet any extra salt needs.

 If you're tired of throwing money away on licks your horse won't eat, consider switching to Redmond.
-We offer our fan-favorite mined Redmond Rock licks and a full line of natural loose mineral salts that are delicious and easy to feed.
+We offer our fan-favorite mined Redmond Rock and a full line of natural loose mineral salts that are delicious and easy to feed.

 The benefits of Redmond loose salt include:

-Ensuring your horse receives the vital salt and minerals it needs doesn't have to be a frustrating and costly struggle.
+Ensuring your horse receives the vital salt and minerals it needs doesn't have to be a frustrating and costly experience.
 Redmond provides natural, unprocessed alternatives to blocks that most horses love.
 Click below to shop our licks and loose horse minerals today!

 © Redmond Equine 2023.
 All rights reserved.